clhedrick/kerberos/README.md

 and NFS reevaluates credentials, the NFS access will fail.

 NFS only rechecks credentials when the old ones expire.
 So this may not happen very often.
-If it does, you can use kswitch to switch to your main credentials and do the file access again.
+But if your primary credential is wrong at that time, you will lose access to NFS until the credentials expire.
+That's why pam_reg_cc puts a copy of your primary credentials in /var/lib/gssproxy/clients.

-We suggest setting up cron job to use credentials in /tmp, to avoid this kind of issue.
+We suggest setting up cron jobs to use credentials in /tmp, to avoid this kind of issue.
 But for interactive jobs, where a user might kinit as a different principal, there are dangers to setting KRB5CCNAME to a file in /tmp.
 By default, kinit will overwrite whatever credentials are in the file.
-Hence we think it's safer to use a collection, even though it's subject to issues as well.
+Hence we think it's safer to use a collection, even though it's subject to issues as well, and depend upon the second copy in /var/lib/gssproxy/clients.

 For cron jobs we recommend configuring pam_kgetcred to use ccname=FILE:/tmp/krb5cc_%{uid}_XXXXXX.
 That makes them independent of what's going on in interactive sessions.